ahoneybun/ahoneybun.github.io/_posts/2022-05-22-welcome-to-nixos.md

 ## Automate the OS

-With NixOS you can setup your OS using the "coniguration.nix" file which is in "/etc/nixos" and mine enables the following:
+With NixOS you can setup your OS using the "configuration.nix" file which is in "/etc/nixos" and mine enables the following:

 - Xorg
 - OpenSSH